OpenRefine/OpenRefine/docs/docs/manual/installing.md

 If you want to install the extension into the program folder, go to your program directory and then go to `/webapp/extensions` (or create it if not does not exist).

 If you want to install the extension into your workspace, you can:
-*   launch OpenRefine and click “Open Project” in the sidebar
+*   launch OpenRefine and click <span class="menuItems">Open Project</span> in the sidebar
-*   At the bottom of the screen, click “Browse workspace directory”
+*   At the bottom of the screen, click <span class="menuItems"> Browse workspace directory </span>
 *   A file-explorer or finder window will open in your workspace
-*   Create a new folder called “extensions” inside the workspace if it does not exist.
+*   Create a new folder called `extensions` inside the workspace if it does not exist.

 You can also [find your workspace on each operating system using these instructions](installing.md#set-where-data-is-stored).